gp1tsJust/1tsJustcmds-V2/README.md

 function mss1()
 	game:GetService("StarterGui"):SetCore("SendNotification", {
 		Title = "1tsJustCmds";
-		Text = "melee spam on but it have u bug dont works for all";
+		Text = "melee spam off but you have to have all the moves written in the cmds to make spam work";
 	})
 end